 6. Is fibromyalgia just a form of depression?

-Fibromyalgia and depression are two very different conditions.
+No. Fibromyalgia and depression are two very different conditions.
 Fibromyalgia is characterized by widespread pain, insomnia, severe exhaustion, and cognitive dysfunction — and is often a very severe illness.
 And depression can (and often does) accompany almost any severe illness.
 That's why one out of eight people with fibromyalgia also have depression.
-But they are two separate processes, and need to be addressed separately.
+But they are two separate processes and need to be addressed separately.
 Unfortunately, many physicians blame the fibromyalgia symptoms on the depression.
-That's like telling someone with cancer and depression that they're "just" depressed — and then denying them health and disability benefits for their actual disease!
-This is not only wrong-minded and unethical — it's also downright abusive.
+That's like telling someone with cancer and depression that they're just depressed, and then denying them health and disability benefits for their actual disease!
+This is not only wrong-minded and unethical, it's also downright abusive.
 How to distinguish between fibromyalgia and depression?
 Depression is usually associated with sadness and lack of interests.
 Fibromyalgia is usually associated with many interests, but with frustration over the lack of ability to do them.
 The two conditions are also very different biochemically.
 For example, cortisol levels are usually high in depression but low in fibromyalgia.
 Bottom line: fibromyalgia and depression are very different conditions, but both may be present in the same person.

 7. Why do my arms hurt when I'm running on a treadmill?